Circular Array Technique

 Code Implementation

-Key Points: Note the Open and Closed Intervals
+Key Points: Open and Closed Intervals

 , the interval [0, 0)

-contains no elements, but moving end
+contains no elements.
+However, by moving end

 .